1. Before climbing on the wall

-- No one may use our climbing wall facility to instruct others for pay except through either the Recreational Activities Program or the Exercise and Sport Science Classes.
+- No one may use our climbing wall facility to instruct others for pay except through either Campus Recreation or Kinesiology and Allied Health.

 - Observe and practice safe climbing techniques.
 Dangerous or unsafe behavior will result in suspension of climbing privileges.

 - Wall Supervisors have the right and the responsibility to deny access to the wall for any individuals whom they consider a safety risk to themselves or to others.

 - Respect other climbers and belayers around you and make it a point to share the facility.